 Pass rates for the last five years for SAIC graduates who have taken the exam for the purpose of board certification with the Art Therapy Credentials Board.

-*The ATR-P is an optional credential available to graduates to hold before obtaining the ATR.
+*The ATR-P is an optional credential for graduates to hold before obtaining the ATR.

 Types of Graduate and Professional Education in Which the Institution’s Graduates Enroll